sainipray/logentry/README.rst

 License
 =======

-Djsingleton is an Open Source project licensed under the terms of the `MIT license <https://github.com/sainipray/django-logentry/blob/master/LICENSE>`_
+logentry is an Open Source project licensed under the terms of the `MIT license <https://github.com/sainipray/logentry/blob/master/LICENSE>`_